sakhi3008/Heart-Disease-Risk-Prediction-Platform/README.md

 <img width="926" height="446" alt="AI insights 2" src="https://github.com/user-attachments/assets/e0f48f1d-c26d-4afe-b2ea-a00b9b54b7b3" />
 <img width="917" height="382" alt="AI insights 3" src="https://github.com/user-attachments/assets/3cdd5fd5-a9b4-40a3-85f6-59303d587fc7" />
 <img width="1596" height="458" alt="AI driven insights" src="https://github.com/user-attachments/assets/f26176c8-c9a7-485b-8f92-de3278b36ee8" />

 ---

+## 🔮 How the Risk Prediction Works

+The heart disease risk prediction is built using a **data-driven machine learning approach**:

+- Patient clinical data such as **age, gender, blood pressure, cholesterol, heart rate, and number of blocked vessels** is used as input.
+- The dataset is **cleaned, preprocessed, and transformed** to ensure consistency and accuracy.
+- Important features influencing heart disease risk are identified through **feature importance analysis**.
+- A **classification model** is trained to categorize patients into **Low, Medium, or High Risk** groups based on learned patterns.
+- The predicted risk levels are then visualized using an **interactive analytics dashboard**, enabling easy interpretation of results.

+This approach allows the system not only to **predict risk**, but also to **explain the contributing factors** behind each prediction.

+---

 ## ✅ Final Outcome